mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 ### Strengths of RDiT

-One of the key advantages of **Regression Discontinuity in Time** is its ability to handle cases where standard **Difference-in-Differences** approaches are infeasible.
-This typically occurs when treatment implementation lacks cross-sectional variation---meaning that all units receive treatment at the same time, leaving no untreated control group for comparison.
+One of the key advantages of **Regression Discontinuity in Time** is its ability to handle cases where standard [Difference-in-Differences](#sec-difference-in-differences) approaches are infeasible.
+This typically occurs when treatment implementation lacks cross-sectional variation, meaning that all units receive treatment at the same time, leaving no untreated control group for comparison.
 In such cases, RDiT provides a viable alternative by exploiting temporal discontinuities in treatment assignment.

 Notably, some studies combine both RDiT and DiD to strengthen identification and provide additional insights.
 For instance,